-- c.
-Military Institutional Coursework: Coursework from the Air University, the Defense Language Institute, the United States Naval Academy, the United States Military Academy, the United States Air Force Academy and the United States Coast Guard Academy will be considered for transfer if a comparable course is offered at BJU. - 2.
-Only those credits which carry a grade of at least B at the graduate level may be transferred (no grades of C, D, F or P). - 3.
-Courses acceptable for transfer must be substantially in line with the course of study offered by Bob Jones University and must serve a useful purpose in the particular curriculum which the student proposes to follow.
-A course to be accepted need not be identical with a course offered at Bob Jones University, but it must be a course, even as a general elective, which is in line with the requirements as defined in the BJU Seminary & Graduate Studies Catalog. - 4.
-In transferring credits, all evaluations are made in terms of courses as they appear in the BJU Seminary & Graduate Studies Catalog.
-Though the original course titles are retained, the student's transfer record will show the course number as it appears in the Bob Jones University graduate catalog.
-Transfer courses for which there exist no parallel courses in this institution but which are acceptable for transfer will be assigned the proper departmental classification. - 5.
+- 2. Only those credits which carry a grade of at least B at the graduate level may be transferred (no grades of C, D, F or P). - 3.
+BJU accepts courses for transfer that are substantially in line with the mission of BJU and the curriculum of the program which the student proposes to follow.
+To be accepted, a course need not be identical with a course offered at BJU; but it must align with the degree requirements defined in the BJU Catalog.
+However, courses that do not align directly with the program into which a student proposes to transfer may be transferable as general electives on a limited basis. - 4.
+BJU evaluates courses for transfer in terms of courses as they are defined in the BJU Catalog.
+Though the original course titles are retained, the student's transfer record will show the course number as it appears in the BJU Catalog.
+Transfer courses for which there exist no parallel courses at BJU, but which are acceptable for transfer, are assigned the proper subject area classification. - 5.
 BJU does not accept in transfer any graduate courses offered by an institution that does not grant graduate degrees. - 6.
-BJU does not accept in transfer for graduate credit any undergraduate courses taken at another institution even if the offering institution accepts the coursework as graduate-level work. - A unit of credit at Bob Jones University is a semester hour.
-Quarter hours are transposed into academic credit at the ratio of 3:2-that is, three quarter hours equal two semester credits.
+BJU does not accept in transfer for graduate credit any undergraduate courses taken at another institution even if the offering institution accepts the coursework as graduate-level work. - 7.
+The unit of credit at BJU is a semester hour.
+Quarter hours are transposed into semester hours at the ratio of 3:2; that is, three quarter hours equals two semester hours.
 No fractional credits are recorded, and course credits of a fragmentary nature are disallowed. - 8.
-Transfer credit is limited to a maximum of six semester credits for the Master of Arts, Master of Music, Master of Science, and Master of Education degree programs.
-Up to a maximum of 44 semester credits may be transferred into the Master of Divinity degree program with concentrations (36 for Advanced Track).
-A maximum of 6 semester credits may be transferred into the Doctor of Philosophy degree program.
+Transfer credit is limited to a maximum of six semester credits for the Master of Arts (nine semester credits for Biblical Counseling, Intercultural Studies and Biblical Language and Literature), Master of Music, Master of Science, and Master of Education degree programs.
+Up to a maximum of 43 semester credits may be transferred into the Master of Divinity degree program with concentrations (36 for Advanced Track).
+A maximum of 6 semester credits may be transferred into the Doctor of Ministry degree program.
+A maximum of 12 semester credits (six semester credits with a Master of Theology degree) may be transferred into the Doctor of Philosophy degree program.
 It is understood that students transferring in substantial credits at the graduate level will not normally take additional work in transfer once they are accepted into a graduate program at Bob Jones University. - 9.
 A graduate student's transfer work is not calculated into his or her grade point average. - 10.
 Credit Appeals Process: Upon completion of the credit review processes, students will be notified of the decision by the Registrar's Office.
-A student wishing to challenge course credits deemed ineligible for credit must file a written appeal with the dean of the appropriate school for reconsideration.
-Within 10 business days of receipt of the appeal, the dean will notify the student of the results of the review.
-Any changes will be communicated to the Registrar's Office for official processing.
-If the student does not agree with the dean's decision, he or she may file an appeal to the Deans Council.
-The chair of the Deans Council will advise the student of its decision within 10 business days.
-The decision of the Deans Council is final.
+A student wishing to challenge course credits deemed ineligible for credit must file a written appeal with the registrar, who will bring the matter to the attention of the Deans Council.
+Within 10 business days of receipt of the appeal, the chair of the Deans Council will notify the student of the Deans Council's decision.